 Satellite that aims to study how clouds affect Earth’s climate set for launch

-EarthCARE will study how aerosols such as dust and smoke that play a role in cloud formation.
+EarthCARE will study how aerosols such as dust and smoke play a role in cloud formation.

 A satellite that aims to study clouds to make more accurate weather forecasts and reliable climate predictions is gearing up for launch.